tinkerbox/fast-forward/README.md

 * http://www.no-ip.com/
 * http://showoff.io/

+I have only tested Fast Forward with Dyndns and Showoff, but it should work with similar services fine.
 Make sure you have your dynamic hostname on hand for the next step.

 ## Step 3: Configure your app to send your machine's dynamic hostname

-In your app, simply pass in a hostname (port is optional) as a name-value pair in your custom field format like so:
+I assume that you are using http://fast-forward.heroku.com for this step.
+To get Fast Forward to forward requests to your local app, pass in a hostname (port is optional) as a name-value pair in your custom field format like so:

     values = {
       # ...